mary-ext/bluesky-post-embed/README.md

 ## Attributes

 - `src` **Required**
   A `bsky.app` URL of the post.
-If set to a handle-based URL, it'll attempt to resolve the handle.
+  Heavily recommended that the URL points to a DID instead of a handle, otherwise, it would have to resolve the handle into DID first (and suffer from issues like users changing their handles, etc)
+  An example of such URL would be: https://bsky.app/profile/did:plc:ragtjsm2j2vknwkz3zp4oxrd/post/3kj2umze7zj2n
 - `contextless` **Optional**
   Prevent displaying of context when `src` points to a reply.
 - `theme` **Semi-required**